 And we, and we were sent out from that point.
 So that disputes that claim anyway.
 But, my point being here is that we've been here forever, since day one, since time immemorial.
 And, the Desert Torres, at one time, was a Mojave also.
 Now that may be hard for you to understand, but even in the fact that you do not believe this, it still doesn't mean that doesn't exist, with significant value to us.

 The things that we did out in Ward Valley, have laid down a foundation for all the other Indian tribes across the country to look at this and, and learn from.
 We used some mechanisms that were never used before such as the abominable justice.
 We stood strong, under the American Indian Religious Freedom Act.

 And what you see today of these Birdsingers, this was one of our biggest weapons.
 The Bureau Of Land Management were going to come in and remove us, remove our elders.
 You see some of the girls out here dancing.
 And, the children.
 These young, these young children, and along with Amy and her group, the ones that we dedicated this performance to, they stood out there in front.

 The thing that we really wanted to stress was that it was a direct action that we needed to get the attention of the White House.
 And, we did.
 We didn't break any laws.
 As a matter of fact, we used the very laws that they gave us, and we told them that if you guys cross us then, then you're not any better than you were when you were breaking the treaties.

 And these things carried on as, as Wally was there, we had many other seniors there, standing with us.
-We had 75, 80 year old ladies there with us.
-Our elders they were all there, standing around the, the secret staffs and the fire.
+We had 75, 80-year-old ladies there with us.
+Our elders they were all there, standing around the secret staffs and the fire.
 And they stood strong.
-And all through that time, the weather was pressing us, but we stayed strong and, and with support of all these other people.
+And all through that time, the weather was pressing us, but we stayed strong and, with the support of all these other people.

 Efforts included attempts to reach President Clinton and Congressmen